mpl-extensions/mpl-interactions/docs/index.rst

 Getting Help
 ^^^^^^^^^^^^

-If you have a question on how to do something with `mpl_interactions` a great place to ask it is: https://discourse.matplotlib.org/c/3rdparty/18.
+If you have a question on using this library a great place to ask it is: https://discourse.matplotlib.org/c/3rdparty/18.
 Feel free to mention  ``@ianhi`` in your post there.